Weight Gain While Expecting Twins, Triplets or More

 Gaining enough weight during pregnancy is extremely important when you’re carrying multiples.
-Sufficient weight gain can help stave off preterm birth and helps your babies develop and boost their birth weight.
-But this weight gain should be slow and steady, and your caloric intake should come from healthful and nutrient-rich foods.
-Eat five or six times day, and pay attention to the vitamins and minerals you consume.
+Sufficient weight gain can help stave off preterm birth, support your babies development and boost their birth weight.
+But weight gain should be slow and steady, and your caloric intake should come from healthful, nutrient-rich foods.
+Eat five or six times a day, and pay attention to the vitamins and minerals you consume.

-How much you should gain: If you’re carrying twins and your weight was in the normal range (body mass index of 18.5 to 25) before conception, the American College of Obstetricians and Gynecologists (ACOG) recommends that you gain 35 to 45 pounds during your pregnancy.
+How much you should gain: If you’re carrying twins and your weight was in the normal range (body mass index of 18.5 to 25) before conception, the American College of Obstetricians and Gynecologists (ACOG) recommends that you gain 37 to 54 pounds during your pregnancy.
 If you were overweight before getting pregnant (BMI of 25 to 29.9), you should aim to gain 31 to 50 pounds.
 The recommended weight gain for obese women (BMI of 30 or more) is 25 to 42 pounds.